 The main difference that sets bass amps and regular amps apart

 A guitar amp is designed to take a clean signal from the guitar’s pickup, color it, amplify it and add distortion in the form of gain if you wish.
-The bass amp is also designed to
+The bass amp is also designed to pick up a wider range of frequencies than a regular guitar amp.

 Speaker size is another feature that sets bass amps and regular guitar amps apart.
 The reason is obvious, a larger speaker will assist the amp with a thicker and more low-end sound compared to a smaller speaker.